GitTorre/CloudBedlamLinuxN/README.md

 ### Example configuration:

 The JSON below instructs CloudBedlam to sequentially run (according to specified run order) a CPU pressure fault of 90% CPU utilization across all CPUs for 15 seconds, Memory pressure fault eating 90% of available memory for 15 seconds, and Network Bandwidth emulation of 56kbits for 30 seconds for specified target endpoints.
 The experiment runs 3 times successively ("Repeat": 2) with a start delay of 5 seconds (RunDelay: 5) per iteration.

-### Note: See <b><a href="https://github.com/GitTorre/CloudBedlamLinuxN/blob/master/NetemReadMe.md">this</a></b> for example network emulation configuration settings.

 CloudBedlam will execute (and log) the orchestration of these bedlam operations.
 You just need to modify some JSON and then experiment away.
 Enjoy!
 <pre><code>